nyorain/vil/docs/own/sparse.md

 submission finishes" thing is a general problem.
 Should be fixed in the next round of copy-cow-sync fixes/improvements.
 Hard to do again for sparse stuff tho...

+Wait, no, the spec states "It is important to note that freeing a VkDeviceMemory object with vkFreeMemory will not cause resources (or resource regions) bound to the memory object to become unbound.
+Applications must not access resources bound to memory that has been freed".
+That is super important.
+It means that we don't have to care that much about destruction, we only have to make sure we probably sync with all binds.
+Oh no it does not, nevermind.
+An application might have an image bound but not *access* it, in which case this would be valid.
+Dammit.

+So (in addition to proper gpu-level sync for binds/submissions), when a memory object is freed, we have to make sure all hooked submissions that use resources bound to it, have completed.